 High-fiber foods such as whole grains, beans, and vegetables can help promote digestive health and prevent constipation during pregnancy.
 To prevent constipation, which is one of the common symptoms of the first trimester and may also be seen later in pregnancy, you should consume plenty of fiber-rich foods.
 You should include vegetables, fruits (fresh and dried), legumes and whole grains in your diet.
 Do not forget that the water in your digestive tract is rapidly absorbed by fiber, so drink plenty of water and other fluids to replenish your body.

 7. Vitamin C-rich foods

 To make sure that the iron you take in is properly absorbed in your body, you should eat foods that are rich in vitamin C. Rich sources of this vitamin include citrus fruits such as melons, lemons, and oranges as well as green pepper and broccoli.

 What Not To Eat During The 7th Month?

-Heartburn, swelling of hands and feet, fatigue and constipation are some of the symptoms that you will go through during the third trimester of your pregnancy.
+Heartburn, swelling of hands and feet, and constipation are some of the symptoms that you may go through during the third trimester of your pregnancy (7).

 To avoid these symptoms, eliminate certain foods from your 7th month of pregnancy diet.
-This will help in relieving any discomfort and provide your baby get the proper nutrition..
-Here are foods that you should avoid in diet during 7th month of pregnancy:
+This will help in relieving any discomfort and provide your baby with the proper nutrition.
+Here are foods that you should avoid during 7th month of pregnancy: